parrt/msds692/hw/recommender.md

 *All projects in this class are individual projects, not group projects.
 You may not look at or discuss code with others until after you have submitted your own individual effort.*

-*todo: add arg data types and data class for an article object*

 The goal of this project is to learn how to make a simple article recommendation engine using a semi-recent advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) (or just *word vectors*).
 In particular, we're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/) trained on a dump of Wikipedia.
 The project involves reading in a database of word vectors and a corpus of text articles then organizing them into a handy table (list of lists) for processing.

 Around the recommendation engine, you are going to build a web server that displays a list of [BBC](http://mlg.ucd.ie/datasets/bbc.html) articles for URL `http://localhost:5000` (testing) or whatever the IP address is of your Amazon server (deployment):